diffblue/gitlab/doc/api/graphql/reference/index.md

 ##### `Project.pipelineSchedules`

 Pipeline schedules of the project.
-This field can only be resolved for one project in any single request.
+This field can only be resolved for one project per request.

 Returns [`PipelineScheduleConnection`](#pipelinescheduleconnection).